Calls for Papers, Conferences, and Events

 If you wish to have a conference announcement posted, please send an email to ssspgra@utk.edu (Microsoft Word files and PDFs preferred).
 Please include a URL for more information, if available.

 There is no charge to place an announcement on this website.
-Announcements for call for papers, book chapters, or articles will be posted until the submission deadline.
+Calls for papers will be posted until the submission deadline.
 Conference announcements will be posted until the date of the conference has passed.

 Ongoing Calls